 Bare and basic.
 Bed with sheets, pillow and blanket, maybe a place to hang clothes.
 Bare light bulbs in the ceiling.
 You will usually be living out of suitcase on the floor.

-That’s how one unfortunate man begins his description of a Brazilian pousada.
+That’s how one unfortunate man begins his description of a pousada in Brazil.

 The poor guy should have stayed in Portugal, where a pousada is one of a chain of elegant, historic hotels that cost little more than an unremarkable chain hotel room with no personality.
 At a Portuguese pousada, you can stay in some of the country’s most unique mansions and historical buildings and enjoy something unique to the nation.